restic/restic/doc/faq.rst

 is there.

-The reason for this behavior is that apparently Synology NAS expose a different directory structure via sftp, so the path that needs to be specified is different than the directory structure on the device and maybe even as exposed via other protocols.
+The reason for this behavior is that apparently Synology NAS expose a different directory structure via SFTP, so the path that needs to be specified is different than the directory structure on the device and maybe even as exposed via other protocols.

 Try removing the ``/volume1`` prefix in your paths.
-If this does not work, use sftp and ls to explore the SFTP file system hierarchy on your NAS.
+If this does not work, use ``sftp`` and ``ls`` to explore the SFTP file system hierarchy on your NAS.

 The following may work: